jrg94/educator-dashboard/data/patch-notes.md

 ## Year 2 of Teaching

 - Started teaching software 1 (CSE 2221)
-- Taught 2 sectiona of 40 students of software 1
+- Taught 2 sections of 40 students of software 1

 **Spring 2020**